AviatrixSystems/Docs/HowTos/transit_firenet_workflow_aws.rst

 Bootstrap Bucket Name                           In advanced mode, specify a bootstrap bucket name where the initial configuration and policy file is stored.
 ==========================================      ==========

-1. CheckPoint Specification
+1. Check Point Specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CheckPoint Firewall instance has 2 interfaces as described below.
+The Check Point Firewall instance has two interfaces as described below.

 ========================================================         ===============================          ================================
 **CheckPoint VM instance interfaces**                             **Description**                          **Inbound Security Group Rule**